Why is my beard itchy?

 The process of growing a beard can cause itchiness, this is depending on the ways that hair and follicles grow.
 After a shave, the sharp edge of the hair remains inside the follicle.
 And as this hair grows, the sharp edge scratches the follicle, causing itchiness.
 When are regular close shaven person starts to grow a beard, this may cause widespread irritation of follicles, and also resulting in considerable discomfort and itchiness.

 Different people experience dry skin for different reasons.
 Most of the time it might be a reaction to soaps or skincare products, very hot water, some changes in the weather and even the lack of enough oil produced in the skin.
 One can actually treat dry skin with the uses of facial or beard oils.

 Dry skin is also known as xerosis and it can be caused either by dry or cold weather or immersing your skin in hot water, particularly during a bath or shower.
 Most shampoos and soaps can wash off the natural oils in the skin, drying it and making the beard itch.

 Ichthyosis is a condition which causes the skin to thicken and become scaly.
-There are 20 different types of this condition, its carriers are people who has faulty gene passed down to them from their parents.
+There are 20 different types of this condition, its carriers are people who have faulty gene passed down to them from their parents.
 The use of emollients to moisturize the skin and brushing the hair to remove scales can help to manage this dis-figuration.

 Severe dryness of the skin is also caused by Psoriasis and eczema.
 They too can lead to an itchy beard.

 When an already shaved hair grows back into its follicle and not out of it is, that is known as ingrown hairs.
 The follicle is therefore inflamed making the beard itch.
 People who are prone to this are those who have tight, curly hair.
 You will notice this when the follicles get red, bumpy, itchy, and sometimes painful around the areas that you’ve shaved.